franklinblanco/league-svc-rust/Readme.md

 # LaLiga backend monolith (league-svc)
-This project should have multiple things
 A player system -> linked to users in usersvc
 Leagues on any sports
 Have all places and what sports they offer mainly Ranking system for players to find other players to play with Positive, negative reviews, no-shows, yes-shows

-FUTURE: Payment system

-FOCUS ON: Building a user base, the business will come once you are established as a used website, then you can sell place recommendations, ads, user data, and sell payment service + schedules for the places, and digital payment for these places.
+FOCUS ON: Building a user base, the business will come once you are established as a used website, then you can sell place recommendations, ads, group interests, and sell payment service + schedules for the places.

 ### Todo's for pre-release 0.9
 - [x] Change all page parameters to unsigend integers